Cursed Job Market Signaling: Spence's Job Market Signaling Game

 \begin{corollary} For any $\chi, \chi'\in [0,1]$, if $\chi\geq \chi'$, then $\mathcal{P}^{\chi'} \geq_{ws} \mathcal{P}^\chi$.
 Moreover, the unique fully cursed sequential equilibrium $(\chi=1)$ is the pooling equilibrium where $e_L = e_H = 0$. \end{corollary}

 To summarize, we present a numerical example where $c(e|\theta) = e/\theta$, $\theta_H = 2$, $\theta_L = 1$, and $p = 0.5$.
-Figure \ref{cse} illustrates the set of separating and pooling $\chi$-CSE, with the horizontal axis representing the degree of cursedness $\chi$ and the vertical axis showing the education level of the type $\theta_H$ worker in equilibrium.
-From the figure, we observe that as $\chi$ increases, the education level of the $\theta_H$ type worker decreases under the weak set order, demonstrating that cursedness enhances efficiency, since education does not improve the worker's productivity.
+The left panel of Figure \ref{cse} illustrates the set of separating and pooling $\chi$-CSE, with the horizontal axis representing the degree of cursedness $\chi$ and the vertical axis showing the education level of the type $\theta_H$ worker in equilibrium.
+The set of equilibria for $\chi = 0$ coincides with the set of sequential equilibria.
+Moreover, Figure \ref{cse} shows that as $\chi$ increases, the education level of the type $\theta_H$ worker decreases under the weak set order, demonstrating that cursedness improves efficiency, since education does not enhance the worker’s productivity.
 As $\chi$ approaches 1, the only equilibrium is the most efficient pooling equilibrium, where both types choose $e = 0$.

 Lastly, it is worth noting that separating and pooling $\chi$-CSE are not the only types of equilibria.
-Similar to the standard equilibrium analysis, hybrid $\chi$-CSE also exist, where one type chooses a pure strategy, while the other type adopts a mixed strategy.
+Similar to the standard equilibrium analysis, hybrid $\chi$-CSE also exist, where one type plays a pure strategy, while the other type mixes.
 For instance, there exist hybrid $\chi$-CSE in which the type $\theta_H$ worker chooses some $e_H$, while the type $\theta_L$ worker mixes between $e_L = e_H$ (with probability $q$) and $e_L = 0$ (with probability $1 - q$).
 This strategy profile can be supported as a hybrid $\chi$-CSE if